 Once you take steps to boost your contact rate and ensure that you’re reaching more of your data—and keeping the agents on your payroll productive—your contact center needs solutions to eliminate the errors that lead to lost sales.

-In a recent survey by Balto, which reached over 1,000 contact center agents, 66% of agents reported that the primary reason they make mistakes while on a call is simple human error.
-With so much on the line in the realm of compliance support, it’s critical for managers to provide their teams with the technology and tools they need to lower the risk of non-compliant behavior on calls.
+In a survey by Balto, 66% of surveyed agents reported that the primary reason they make mistakes on a call is simple human error.
+With so much on the line in the realm of compliance, it’s critical for managers to provide their teams with the technology that helps lower the risk of non-compliant behavior on calls.

 Dynamic scripting is one such tool that’s indispensable in keeping agents on message, while also supporting compliant conversations.
 By delivering a script to your agent that’s tailored to the specific customer and market they are calling in, you can help make sure that your agents account for nuances in regulations that govern their conversations.

-Circling back to those other big costs for call centers, dynamic scripting can help managers reduce onboarding costs and simplify training.
+Circling back to those other big costs for call centers, dynamic scripting can help managers reduce onboarding costs and simplify coaching and training.

 Related Content